-Stuck in mount much?
-Sad truth is that it doesn’t really get better.
-You might end up usefully avoiding the mount of fellow grapplers, but as soon as you go up against a black belt you really have no say in the matter.
-Moreover, even if you’re a black belt, you can end up stuck underneath a to grappler’s mount.
+Stuck in a mount much?
+The sad truth is that it doesn’t get better.
+You might end up usefully avoiding the mount of fellow grapplers, but as soon as you go up against a black belt you have no say in the matter.
+Moreover, even if you’re a black belt, you can end up stuck underneath a grappler’s mount.
 And it is not a fun position to be in when you’re on the receiving end.
-To that extent, escaping mount is an area that lots and lots of grapplers research thoroughly on a daily basis.
+To that extent, escaping mount is an area that lots and lots of grapplers research thoroughly daily.
 Well, let me save you some time.
 There are lots you can do, but little that works.
 Apart from one extremely simple BJJ mount escape called “the Alcatraz”.

-10th PLanet Jiu-Jitsu is an academy known for an unorthodox approach to Jiu-Jitsu, top put it mildly.
-There’s no denying that founder Eddie Bravo is a legit black belt, nor that some the academy’s most known starts can hold their weight against pretty much anyone.
+10th PLanet Jiu-Jitsu is an academy known for an unorthodox approach to Jiu-Jitsu, to put it mildly.
+There’s no denying that founder Eddie Bravo is a legit black belt, nor that some the academy’s most-known stars can hold their weight against pretty much anyone.
 Much of their success is down to the unique style of BJJ they develop over there.
-While lots of the time 10th Planet grapplers like to use flexibility, or even breakdancing moves to surprise an opponent, sometimes they opt for the polar opposite – extremely simple techniques.
+While most of the time 10th Planet grapplers like to use flexibility, or even breakdancing moves to surprise an opponent, sometimes they opt for the polar opposite – extremely simple techniques.
 And, when it comes to escaping a simple position, nothing but a simple BJJ mount escape will do the trick.
 Or, a couple of simple escapes sharing the same name – Alcatraz.

 The Struggles Of The Mount Position